What To Expect

 - Are informed of the medical consequences if a decision not to be treated is made

-Emergency walk-ins are welcome, but the therapist might be with a student whom already had a scheduled appointment.
+Emergency walk-ins are welcome, but the campus counselor might be with a student whom already has a scheduled appointment.

-If a student is experiencing a crisis and the therapist is not available, please call 911.
+If a student is experiencing a crisis and the campus counselor is not available, please call Mobile Crisis at 211 or 911.

-During the first meeting with the therapist, the student will be asked about current thoughts, feelings, experiences and goals that he or she would like to set for counseling.
+During the first meeting with the counselor, the student will be asked about current thoughts, feelings, experiences and goals that he or she would like to set for counseling.

-The therapist will then have a better understanding of whether brief or long-term therapy is in the student’s best interest.
-If necessary, the therapist can also provide the student with referrals to external services that can address a variety of issues related to mental health.
+The counselor will then have a better understanding of whether brief or long-term therapy is in the student’s best interest.
+If necessary, the counselor can also provide the student with referrals to external services that can address a variety of issues related to mental health.

 Other recommendations that support and promote growth might be made.
 Some examples are: